andrebroekman/ultrasonic-parking-distance-sensor/README.md

 - media; a couple of photographs as well as a short video clip as viewer from the driver's perspective what the LED response is when parking a vehicle.

 ## Photos
 A couple of pictures of the hardware and installation in the front of the garage, right under the workbench (can be found in the image folder in repository).
+The enclosure is attached using two strong neodinium magnets that accomodate through hole bolts.
+The hardware is light enough for magnetic attachment to the steel workbench with the power plug entering from the real, alongside the potensiometer hidden from view.
+The overall response of the system proved consistant and accurate after a few tests.
+I have yet to test whether a vehicle that contains built-in ultrasonic distance sensor will impact the sensor or hardware performance.
 ![alt text](https://github.com/andrebroekman/ultrasonic-parking-distance-sensor/blob/main/media/photo2.jpg?raw=true)
 ![alt text](https://github.com/andrebroekman/ultrasonic-parking-distance-sensor/blob/main/media/photo1.jpg?raw=true)